Systems and Data

 Any Nixos package can be built, using a nix function src which takes its source code and outputs Nix-store path of the built package, and it can be used from that location.
 Nix is a pure language and this output is reproducible and this data is immutable.
 This data can be cached this outputs can be cached.
-While Caching data in a database typically involves storing frequently accessed data to improve retrieval speed and reduce load on the backend, while caching in Cachix for Nix involves storing pre-built binaries to avoid rebuilding packages, thus speeding up package management and deployment across the machines of homelab, in cloud, datacenter (with terraform) etc. Terraform service can be built with the following Nix expression
+While Caching data in a database typically involves storing frequently accessed data to improve retrieval speed and reduce load on the backend, while caching in Cachix for Nix involves storing pre-built binaries to avoid rebuilding packages, thus speeding up package management and deployment across the machines of homelab, in cloud, datacenter (with terraform) etc.

 Nix writers and bash Strings

-Regular bash shell interprets a string litrally ( try echoing [:6-*,’s81 ) , if that seems like a cherry picked example, try to echo any out pout from the script below output you get from the following
+Regular bash shell interprets a string litrally ( try echoing [:6-*,’s81 ) , if that seems like a cherry picked example, try to echo any out pout from the script below tput you get from the following

 import random